Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Introduction

 \end{theorem}

-The constant $C_\infty\simeq 0.089$ is thus the same constant computed in \cite{Gra11} in the particular framework of independent Gaussian random variables.
-It is quite remarkable that the limiting value is universal with respect to the dependency of the Gaussian coefficients, as long as the spectral measure $\mu$ has a positive continuous density.\jump
+The universal constant $\gamma_2 \simeq 0.089$ is thus the same constant computed in \cite{Gra11} in the particular framework of independent Gaussian random variables.
+Note that this universality result is not unsurprising, given the non-universality behavior in the non Gaussian framework (see \cite{Bal19}). \jump

-Theorem \ref{theorem1} is in fact an application of the more general next Theorem \ref{theorem2}, that puts forwards the principal ingredients necessary to obtain such a universal asymptotics for the variance.
-Let $(X_n)_n$ be a sequence of centered Gaussian random processes defined on an open subinterval $I$ of the torus $\T$, with covariance functions $(r_n)_n$ defined for $n\geq 0$ and $s,t\in I$ by
+Theorem \ref{theorembis1} is in fact a corollary of the next Theorem \ref{theorembis2}, that puts forwards the principal ingredients necessary to obtain such a universal asymptotics for the variance.
+Let $(X_n)_n$ be a sequence of centered Gaussian random processes defined on an open subinterval $I$ of $\T$ or $\R$.
+We define for $n\in\N$ the process $Y_n = X_n(\,.\,/n)$, defined on the open subinterval $nI$ of the rescaled torus $n\T$ or $\R$ endowed with its canonical distance.
+We denote $r_n$ the covariance function of $Y_n$